wduquette/pen/devnotes/Calendars.md

         - [ ] Parse date strings yielding fundamental days
         - [ ] Provide all support needed for the date formatting code
         - [ ] TBD: see [[#The `Calendar` API]].
+        - [ ] Easy look-up of era names in various formats
 - [x] `FundamentalCalendar`
     - Purpose
         - A simple calendar for use in circumstances where only relative dates matter.